Tuesday, September 10, 2024

 1. work off – to get rid of something by using physical efforts

-2. part with – to give something to someone
+2. part with – to give something away to someone

-3. make up – to invent something, to put powder and lipstick on someone face
+3. make up – to invent something, to put powder and lipstick on someones' face

 4. slip off – to leave a place without being noticed.